Skip to content Skip to main navigation Report an accessibility issue

 This concentration is offered in collaboration with the Bredesen Center for Interdisciplinary Research and Graduate Education.
 The Bredesen Center unites extensive and complementary resources at UT and Oak Ridge National Laboratory (ORNL) to advance science, technology, engineering, and mathematics research related to energy.

-Radiation instrumentation Interdisciplinary Graduate Education
+Radiation Instrumentation Interdisciplinary Graduate Education

 The Radiation instrumentation Interdisciplinary Graduate Education (RIDGE) program began in the 2015-2016 academic year in order to establish a closer connection between engineering departments that contribute to radiation instrumentation systems research and development.
 The program is geared toward education of PhD-seeking students through coursework and research.
 Through this program a student may earn either a MS degree in nuclear engineering, computer engineering, or materials science engineering along the way to the nuclear engineering PhD, while also receiving a certificate in Nuclear Security Science and Analysis.
 A sample curriculum along with other suggested milestones for a student seeking a PhD in nuclear engineering can be found on the RIDGE website.
 For more information about this program please contact Jason Hayward.